Illustrations of Northern Antiquities: Composition and publication

-The three authors of the Northern Antiquities were all well known to each other.
-Henry Weber a German refugee supported by Scott as a talented literary scholar; in the year the Northern Antiquities were published a mental health collapse, and he was hospitalized for the rest of his life at Scott's expense.
-The ballad-collector Robert Jamieson had helped Scott with his Minstrelsy of the Scottish Border as long ago as 1800, and Scott retained his admiration for Jamieson's work in this field.
+The three authors of the Northern Antiquities were all well-known to each other.
+Henry Weber was a German refugee supported by Scott as a talented literary scholar; in the year the Northern Antiquities were published he had a mental health collapse and was hospitalized for the rest of his life at Scott's expense.
+The ballad-collector Robert Jamieson had helped Scott with his Minstrelsy of the Scottish Border in 1800, and Scott retained his admiration for Jamieson's work in this field.

-Work on the Northern Antiquities began at least as early as 1810, when Walter Scott approached the Rev. Richard Polwhele as a possible contributor.
+Work on the Northern Antiquities began at least as early as 1810, when Scott approached the Rev. Richard Polwhele as a possible contributor.
 Scott may have been responsible for more than the "Abstract of the Eyrbiggia-Saga" that appeared over his name, or rather initials: his son-in-law and biographer J. G. Lockhart asserted that the verse translations scattered through Weber's abstract of the Nibelungenlied were actually Scott's work, though more recently it has been argued that he only revised Weber's verse.
 The opening Advertisement has also been tentatively attributed to him.

-As an affluent patron of scholarship he also advanced the publishing of the work despite skepticism from publishers about its commercial viability Northern Antiquities; or Tracts, Designed to Illustrate the Early History, Poetry, and Romance of the Nations of the North of Europe was announced for publication as early as 1811, and as including much material that did not appear in the published volume, such as an abstract of Hervarar saga (rather than Eyrbyggja saga).
+As an affluent patron of scholarship, Scott also advanced the publishing of the work despite skepticism from publishers about its commercial viability.
+Northern Antiquities; or Tracts, Designed to Illustrate the Early History, Poetry, and Romance of the Nations of the North of Europe was announced for publication as early as 1811, and originally included much material that did not appear in the published volume, such as an abstract of Hervarar saga (rather than Eyrbyggja saga).
 It was actually published under its final title only in June 1814 in Edinburgh and August 1814 in London, the two publishing houses involved being John Ballantyne and Co., and Longman, Hurst, Rees, Orme and Brown, and the printers being James Ballantyne and Co.
 The book appeared in royal quarto format at a price of three guineas, making it a rather expensive item, and it did not sell well.
 In consequence a planned second volume was never published, nor did Weber's hopes that the project might lead to "a periodical publication on the subject of ancient Romance and Antiquities in general, Foreign & British" come to fruition.
 One or the other of these might have included the "translations from some very old Swiss battlesongs" Scott mentioned having completed, or some of the projects mentioned in the Advertisement of the Northern Antiquities: "the Romances of Russia...the more rare and less-known Sagas of Scandinavia...the Original Songs of the Letts and Esthonians...the Poetry of the Celtic Dialects".